| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 competitive and had some good top 10 runs and finished the season with the same wing we

+started with.
 Looking toward next season, we're just going to pick up where we

 left off and use the winter to be prepared.
 The motor only has a few races on it since it